 Stay in Touch

 Want to receive the latest information about Summer in the City’s programming?
-Sign up for our email updates on the DOE’s Connect page:
+Sign up for our email updates and be notified when applications open for the Summer 2020 programs on the DOE’s Connect page:

 Summer in the City Calendar